turbot/pipes-sdk-go/docs/UpdateTenantSettingsRequest.md

 `func (o *UpdateTenantSettingsRequest) HasUserProvisioningPermittedDomains() bool`

 HasUserProvisioningPermittedDomains returns a boolean if a field has been set.

+### GetWorkspaceSnapshotPermittedVisibility

+`func (o *UpdateTenantSettingsRequest) GetWorkspaceSnapshotPermittedVisibility() []string`

+GetWorkspaceSnapshotPermittedVisibility returns the WorkspaceSnapshotPermittedVisibility field if non-nil, zero value otherwise.

+### GetWorkspaceSnapshotPermittedVisibilityOk

+`func (o *UpdateTenantSettingsRequest) GetWorkspaceSnapshotPermittedVisibilityOk() (*[]string, bool)`

+GetWorkspaceSnapshotPermittedVisibilityOk returns a tuple with the WorkspaceSnapshotPermittedVisibility field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWorkspaceSnapshotPermittedVisibility

+`func (o *UpdateTenantSettingsRequest) SetWorkspaceSnapshotPermittedVisibility(v []string)`

+SetWorkspaceSnapshotPermittedVisibility sets WorkspaceSnapshotPermittedVisibility field to given value.

+### HasWorkspaceSnapshotPermittedVisibility

+`func (o *UpdateTenantSettingsRequest) HasWorkspaceSnapshotPermittedVisibility() bool`

+HasWorkspaceSnapshotPermittedVisibility returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)